Swanbourne: Schools

 The first Swanbourne school was founded in 1712 under the will of brothers William and Nicholas Godwin.

 The present Swanbourne Church of England School in Winslow Road is a mixed, voluntary aided primary school that forms a component of the Three Schools with Mursley Church of England School and Drayton Parslow Village School, under an agreement of 2009.
 Swanbourne in 2015/2016 had 115 pupils in four classes, aged seven to eleven, out of a total of 199 pupils at the three schools.
 The Swanbourne classes divide into sets for the core subjects.
 Half the pupils were from the catchment area and half from further afield.

 Swanbourne House School is a coeducational infants' and prep school for some 380 pupils from age three for day pupils and seven for boarders, up to the age of 13.
 It was founded in 1920.
 Anthony Chenevix-Trench taught English and history at the school for a term in the early 1970s, between being headmaster of Eton College and headmaster of Fettes College.
-It is currently part of the Stowe Group along with Stowe School and Winchester house.
-Jane Thorpe has been the head from September 2018 to July 2022.
+It is currently part of the Stowe Group along with Stowe School and Winchester House.
+Jane Thorpe has been the headteacher from September 2018 to July 2022.
+Nicholas Holloway is the current headteacher from September 2023 since taking over from acting headteacher Simone Mitchell.

 The private Ashbourne Day Nursery is also in Winslow Road.